Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: General results

 \subsection{On the alleles extinction and fixation}

-The last part of Section \ref{sectiongeneralresults} concerns the properties of extinction and fixation of the frequency process $(X(t), t \geq 0)$.
-The first result provides a sufficient condition for one of the alleles to reach fixation in a finite time.
+The end of Section \ref{sectiongeneralresults} deals with extinction and fixation properties of the frequency process $(X(t), t \geq 0)$.
+We first provide a sufficient condition for one of the alleles to reach fixation in a finite time.

 Before stating it, we introduce a parameter which depends on the mean number of potential parents $\beta$ (defined in Proposition \ref{propconv}) and on the measure $\Lambda$: